-Your dog is sensitive and has feeling and needs, and when things start to go badly for her, make her afraid or worry her, she can begin to experience dog stress.
+Your dog is sensitive and has feelings and needs, and when things start to go badly for her, make her afraid, or worry her, she can begin to experience dog stress.

 But severe hair loss, especially in younger dogs, is a warning sign something is wrong.

 Look for excess hair in your dog’s sleeping areas, as it may not always be evident from looking at the dog herself.

 Dogs that feel constantly stressed will be tired, at least mentally.
 They will compensate by sleeping more to deal with the situation.

 Always be aware of any significant behavior changes.
-If your dog is suddenly aggressive toward strangers, other animals and even people and animals that she is familiar with, that’s a dog stress warning sign.
+If your dog is suddenly aggressive toward strangers, other animals, and even people and animals that she is familiar with, that’s a dog stress warning sign.

-This type of facial expression means that your dog is feeling aggrieve and is ready to bite, so pay close attention to how your dog looks and behaves.
+This type of facial expression means that your dog feels aggrieved and is ready to bite, so pay close attention to how your dog looks and behaves.

-Of course, it can also mean that your dog is tired, but if your dog is panting a lot even when she has not exerted herself.
+Of course, it can also mean your dog is tired, but something is wrong if it is panting a lot even when she has not exerted herself.

 The sooner you inform your veterinarian, the sooner your dog can get some help, and you can figure out how to reduce or remove the stress from her life and improve your dog’s mental health.

 David Anderson is the content editor at pupjunkies.com, a website dedicated to helping dog guardians love their pups better.